thegooddocsproject/templates/how-to/how-to-template.md

 - This guide explains how to create or delete a branch on Github.
 - This guide explains how to create a repository.

-(Optional) Specify the scenario under which this how-to guide can be used.
+(Optional) Specify when and why your user might want to perform the task.

 ## Before you begin

 <!-- Delete this section if your readers can go to the steps without requiring any prerequisite knowledge. -->

-Before you {insert brief description of the task}, complete the following prerequisites:
+Before you {insert a brief description of the task}, complete the following prerequisites:

 - Prerequisite 1
 - Prerequisite 2